h7b/h7b-dendron/notes/notes.md

 id: 0VHUFxoTMpVDOQS2CHEBv
 title: Notes
 desc: ''
-updated: 1660255083617
+updated: 1664454565877
 created: 1632868227064
 nav_order: 3
 ---
-Notes aren't meant to be read by others.
-The notes are for me to understand how I interacted with the content
+Notes are for me to understand how I interacted with the content